-The Harrowing and the Hopeful
+America's Mistreatment Of Hispanics Is Harrowing, But Should We Be Hopeful?

 “We don’t serve Mexicans here,” said the restaurant owner at The Oasis Café.
 Macario García became enraged, and a fight ensued.
 Bottles of ketchup and salt shakers and bowls flew across the room, shattering a mirror and windows, according to accounts.
 An arrest followed.
 Macario was in handcuffs.
-They said he was drunk, unruly, he started the fight, the same accusations leveled against countless Mexican-Americans who fought back because they recognized that they were being denied their humanity.
+They said he was drunk, unruly, and that he started the fight.
+The same accusations were leveled against countless Mexican-Americans who fought back because they recognized that they were being denied their humanity.

 “I’ve been fighting for people like you, and now you mistreat me,” he said.